luizpvas/luizpvas.github.io/posts/11_bidirectional_type_checking.md

 end
 ```

-W the code above we can successfully synthesize variables.
+With the code above we can successfully synthesize variables.

 ### Annotations